girishso/avgbm/README.md

 ## Usage

 The first param is number of times to run each code block (defaults to and minimum is 5).

 Second param is the label width for printing.

-It discards about 20% highest/lowest times and averages the remaining 60% results.
+The method discards about 20% highest/lowest times and averages the remaining 60% results.

 ```ruby
 Benchmark.avgbm(10) do |x|